jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases, hospitalizations, ICU admissions, and deaths.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in cases for the last seven days is: 6587.0
+>The average increase in cases for the last seven days is: 6160.0
 >
->The last time cases per day were this high was Jan 17 2021: 1 day ago.
+>The last time cases per day were this high was Jan 18 2021: 1 day ago.
 >
->The seven day average then was: 7098 cases.
+>The seven day average then was: 6587 cases.

 >
->The last time cases per day was lower than this was Dec 30 2020: 19 days ago.
+>The last time cases per day was lower than this was Nov 13 2020: 67 days ago.
 >
->The seven day average then was: 6561 cases.
+>The seven day average then was: 6050 cases.
 >
->The lowest 7 day average reported cases per day in the last three weeks was on Dec 29 2020.
+>Today marks the lowest 7 day average in the last three weeks.
->
->This was 20 days ago.
-The average was 6505 cases per day.
->
->The current 7 day average case rate is an increase of 1.3 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations, ICU admissions, and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the last seven days is: 282
+>The average increase in hospitalizations per day for the last seven days is: 249
 >
 >Today marks the lowest 7 day average in hospitalizations in the last three weeks.